EDVA Rocket Docket - A Wild Ride Through Genteel Virginia

 Filing the Complaint

-While other submissions may be filed electronically, the complaint must be filed in the clerk’s office.
+Attorneys must electronically file complaints, petitions, and notices of removal via CM/ECF and pay the filing fee electronically through Pay.gov.
+Pro se litigants must file these documents in the clerk’s office or by U.S. mail.
 Similar to other jurisdictions, the complaint must be filed with a completed JS44 Civil Cover Sheet together with the filing fee from the published Clerk’s Office Fee Schedule.

 Financial Interest Disclosure Statement